Computing the Lie algebra of the differential Galois group: the reducible case: Computation of the Lie algebra of the differential Galois group

 \section{Computation of the Lie algebra of the differential Galois group}

-Consider a differential system $[\mathcal{A}(x)] : \,Y'(x)=\mathcal{A}(x)Y(x)$ with $\mathcal{A}(x)\in \mathcal{M}_{n}(\mathbf{k})$.
-In this section, we explain how to compute the Lie algebra $\glie$ of the differential Galois group $G$.
-We first assume that $[\mathcal{A}(x)]$ is in reduced form; the non-reduced case is addressed in Remark \ref{rem1}.
-We stress out the fact that, from now on, all the results are mostly well known and are included for completeness. \\ Consider a Wei-Norman decomposition of $\mathcal{A}(x)$.
-Compute the smallest $\CC$-vector space containing its generators and stable under the Lie bracket.
+We consider a differential system $[\mathcal{A}(x)] : \,Y'(x)=\mathcal{A}(x)Y(x)$ with $\mathcal{A}(x)\in \mathcal{M}_{n}(\mathbf{k})$.
+In this section, we review how to compute the Lie algebra $\glie$ of the differential Galois group $G$.
+We first assume that $[\mathcal{A}(x)]$ is in reduced form; the non-reduced case is addressed in Remark~\ref{rem1}.
+We stress the fact that, from now on, all the results are mostly well known and are included for completeness. \\ We can find a Wei-Norman decomposition of $\mathcal{A}(x)$.
+We compute the smallest $\CC$-vector space containing its generators and stable under the Lie bracket.
 Let $B_{1},\dots, B_{\sigma}$ be a basis of this space.
 We know that the smallest \emph{algebraic} Lie algebra containing the $B_{i}$ is $\glie$.

 An algorithm for computing the smallest algebraic Lie algebra containing the $B_i$ can be found in \cite{FieGra}.
 In order to be self-contained, we are going to summarize this work.
 It follows from \cite{Chev}, Chapter II, Theorem 14, that the Lie algebra generated by a finite family of algebraic Lie algebras is algebraic.
-Therefore, to compute $\glie$ it is sufficient to be able to compute for all $1\leq i\leq \sigma$, $\glie_{i}:= \liealg(B_{i})$.
-To be able to compute $\glie$, we are thus reduced to the following problem: Given a matrix ${B\in \CM_{n}(\CC)}$, compute $\liealg(B)$.
+Therefore, to compute $\glie$ it is sufficient to be able to compute { $\glie_{i}:= \liealg(B_{i})$ for all $i \in \{ 1,\dots, \sigma \}$. } To be able to compute $\glie$, we are thus reduced to the following problem: {given} a matrix ${B\in \CM_{n}(\CC)}$, compute $\liealg(B)$.
 Let $B=D+N$ be the additive Jordan decomposition of $B$, where $D$ is diagonalizable, $N$ is nilpotent, and $DN=ND$.
 From \cite{Chev}, Chapter II, Theorem 10, we deduce that Let us compute $\liealg(N)$.
 The matrix $N$ is nilpotent.
 As we can see in \cite{Chev}, Chapter~II, $\S 13$, Proposition 1, the $\CC$-vector space spanned by $N$ is an algebraic Lie algebra, with corresponding algebraic group $\{\exp (\alpha N), \alpha\in \CC\}$, which is a vector group.
 Therefore, Let us compute $\liealg (PD_{0}P^{-1})$, where $PD_{0}P^{-1}=D$, $P$ is an invertible matrix, and ${D_{0}=\mathrm{Diag}(d_{1},\dots,d_{n})}$ is a diagonal matrix.
 Set By Chevalley, see for instance \cite{FieGra}, Theorem 2, we obtain

 and